 Many of you will know that the awakening is sometimes unpleasant, but it can shed light on many fundamental existential questions.
-Faced with the threat of such challenging illness, I got to the point where I transcended the pain and surrendered, not giving up on life, but stop resiting what was.
-The awakening that followed brought me some helpful insights.
-In my consistent drive to study I was learning tools to be able to help others, but also to make sense of my own journey in life.
-Throughout the years relationships have been challenging for me too: I became mother to my son at an early age and I lived with a huge responsibility and pressure to give him the best chances in life; I had seen my mother dying into my arms after a long illness; the distance has cooled the relationship with my dear friends; I went through separation and divorce; and I had continuously stretched my awareness to adapt to a new culture.
+Faced with the threat of such challenging illness, I got to the point where I transcended the pain and I surrendered.
+The awakening that followed when I stopped resiting what was brought me some very helpful insights.
+In my consistent drive to overachieve in work and studies I was looking for tools to be able to help others, but also to make sense of my own journey in life.
+Throughout the years relationships have been challenging for me too: I became mother to my son at an early age and I lived feeling a huge responsibility and pressure to give him the best chances in life; I had seen my mother dying into my arms after a long illness; the distance has cooled the relationship with my dear friends; I went through separation and divorce; and I had continuously stretched my awareness to adapt to a new culture.

-Trauma extends through generations and disconnects us from our real selves
+Trauma extends through generations and disconnects us from our real self

 Always believe you can create your own story of success and good life on Earth

 Empowered to develop a new life, in my own terms, I made changes in all aspects of my life and I finally broke free from the corporate world.
 I came out transformed and a bit enlightened, also very grateful this experience taught me more about self-love, self-care and self-compassion, lessons I missed when I was young.
-Then, I went back to look after the others and do what I do best: help people repair their relationship and guide them through an eye-opening journey of self-discovery, healing and personal growth.
+Then, I went back to look after the others and do what I do best: guide them through an eye-opening journey of self-discovery, healing and personal growth and help them repair their relationship.
 Devoted to reach out to more people and remind them that they are important and that there is support for them, I also founded The Significant You Mental Health Charity.
 Today, I’m in a good place.
-I starting writing my first book, I am developing my own theory of personality and I am working on the 2nd season of my podcast Open to Happiness
+I am writing my first book and creating my first digital course, I am working on a new theory of personality and I host the Open to Happiness podcast.